adetokunbo/challengehub.app/_paragraphs/en/privacy/01-privacy-policy.md

-ChallengeHub uses SSL (Secure Socket Layer) to encrypt the personal information that you provide in order to prevent external third parties from intercepting.
+ChallengeHub uses SSL (Secure Socket Layer) to encrypt the personal information that you provide in order to prevent external third parties from intercepting it.

 ### Your European privacy rights